 The process of planning, collecting and analyzing data related to energy conservation efforts.
 Through the measurement of the work, the data will confirm or verify the actual results achieved.
-See the Appendix for more key terms.

 RETROFITS

 Additions, upgrades or modifications to a facility or a specific piece of equipment that was not a part of the original installation.